 Herald: …The city from which I come is ruled by one man and not by the rabble.
 There is none to fool the city with his flattering speech, and lead it this way or that way depending upon his own advantage – at first he is welcome, he gives much pleasure, but after he causes harm and via the clever use of slander, he conceals the earlier misdeeds and wriggles out of the hands of justice…

 In this, Theseus puts forward the Athenian belief that it was their freedom which was most important, brought by the democracy, and which gave, through isotēs (equality before the law) equal rights of participation in the state to all (though this is limited – the archonships and the annual magistracies were limited to the upper social classes under the Solonic and Kleisthenic reforms – the thetes remained extremely limited outside of the Ekklēsia, even if they had greater influence than under many other governmental systems).
 The leading roles are permitted for one year only and then are handed on to others, elected by the demos (though again, repeated re-election to the position of stratēgos (general) was far from unknown and was legally permitted in order to carry through successful military campaigns, such as Pericles).
-The power perhaps lay more in the people FEELING that they had the power, at least of the definition put forward by the Theban Herald from Kreon is to be believed.
-He, on the surface, puts forward an external criticism from a period long prior to the writing of the play – is he talking about legendary Theseus? – but to what extent would the arguments be relevant at the time of performance?
-The criticism of the demos falling under the spell of flatterers who appease the will of the people (or do they manipulate it…?), subsequently using lies, corruption and demagoguery to escape the consequent protections before the dikaisteria (law courts) they undoubtedly deserved.
-Where does the truth lie in these two critiques of the Athenian democracy?
+The power perhaps lay more in the people FEELING that they had the power, at least if the definition put forward by the Theban Herald from Kreon is to be believed.
+He, on the surface, posits an external criticism from a period long prior to the writing of the play – is he talking about legendary Theseus? – but to what extent would the arguments be relevant at the time of performance?
+The criticism of the demos falling under the spell of flatterers who appease the will of the people (or do they manipulate it…?), subsequently using lies, corruption and demagoguery to escape the consequent protections before the dikaisteria (law courts) they undoubtedly deserved: where does the truth lie in these two critiques of the Athenian democracy?
 Did it depend upon the circumstances at any given time?
 Is the former Thesean description a true representation of the democratic processes in fifth century Athens; do the Herald’s criticisms from the oligarchic viewpoint represent the reality of the contemporary democracy, or are they little more than a cynical attack by a minority of the wealthy who are frustrated at the restrictions which the democratic processes put on them?
 Or, as is so often the case, does the truth lie somewhere in between (if the the truth be at all fully accessible)?

 To what extent was the right of parrhēsia (freedom to speak) and isēgoria (the right to that freedom and to address the Ekklēsia) used as a limitation of the democracy?
 The Old Oligarch: